Ablative CO2 Laser: Treatment, Recovery & Results

 - The practitioner’s specific experience and volume of fully ablative CO2 laser procedures performed

-- Whether the clinic uses surgical-grade CO2 laser equipment — not all CO2 lasers are capable of true full ablation
+- Whether the clinic uses surgical-grade CO2 laser equipment as not all CO2 lasers are capable of true full ablation

 - Whether the clinic carries out a thorough consultation including skin type assessment, medical history review and realistic expectation setting

-- Whether antiviral and antibiotic prophylaxis is prescribed as standard — this is essential for ablative procedures
+- Whether antiviral and antibiotic prophylaxis is prescribed as standard since this is essential for ablative procedures

-- Clear aftercare protocols and follow-up support during recovery
+- Clear aftercare protocols and follow-up support throughout recovery

 Find Ablative CO2 Laser Clinics by Location

 Patients looking for fully ablative CO2 laser treatment can find experienced clinics across major UK cities.
-The Aesthetic Standard has reviewed and verified clinics offering ablative CO2 laser resurfacing in the following locations:
+Each city guide covers local pricing, how we select clinics in that area and verified practitioners offering ablative CO2 laser resurfacing:

 - Ablative CO2 Laser Clinics in London